uikit/uikit-site/docs/pages/icon.md

 ## Ratio

-Add the `ratio: 2` parameter to the `uk-icon` attribute to double its size – or any other number, depending on how big you want you icon to be.
+Add the `ratio: 2` parameter to the `uk-icon` attribute to double its size – or any other number, depending on how big you want your icon to be.

 ```html
 <span uk-icon="icon: check; ratio: 2"></span>